systemd/mkosi/mkosi/resources/mkosi.md

 # REQUIREMENTS

-mkosi is packaged for various distributions: Debian, Ubuntu, Arch Linux, Fedora Linux, OpenMandriva, Gentoo.
+mkosi is packaged for various distributions: Debian, Kali, Ubuntu, Arch Linux, Fedora Linux, OpenMandriva, Gentoo.
 Note that it has been a while since the last release and the packages shipped by distributions are very out of date.
 We currently recommend running mkosi from git until a